After logging into the application, the Character selection screen is displayed.

 “Core Rule Sets” or “Core Content” is content created & managed by the RPGSmith administration team.
 All Rule Sets that show up when you select “ADD RULE SET” are examples of Core Content.
 After core content has been deployed (ADDed) to your account, you have the ability to change/update any of the character stats or records (Items, Spells, Abilities) associated with this Rule Set to suit your preference.

-Records modified from their original “Core Rule Set” configuration can be “Reset” to the original state by selecting the “Reset to Original Version” option in the edit screen for the record.
+Records modified from their original “Core Rule Set” configuration can be “Reset” to the original state by selecting the “Reset to Original” option in the edit screen for the given record.
 Once the reset button has been selected and confirmed, any changes you’ve made previously are deleted and not saved as the record is reverted back to the record as it exists from the Admin supplied content.

 By clicking the ellipsis on a Rule Set tile (when viewed from a computer) additional options to manage this specific character are presented.